cisco-open/camblet-driver/README.md

 Our primary development environment is [Lima](https://lima-vm.io) since it supports x86_64 and ARM as well.
 The module was tested on Ubuntu and Arch Linux and requires kernel version 5.15 and upwards.

-Install Lima itself, for example on macOS using brew:
+Install Lima itself, for example on macOS using `brew`:
 ```bash
 brew install lima
 ```